vaolh/obamacare/README.md

-# obamacare
-Replication Package for Insurance and Welfare: Causal Effects of the Affordable Care Act.
+# Insurance and Welfare: Causal Effects of the Affordable Care Act.